aschmiedeke/gbtdocs/docs/how-tos/general_guides/autooof.rst

 Note that if a receiver has 2 or more beams, two beams are used to OOF.
 In the raw data plots you will see the signal of the source twice: once for each beam.
 One beam is subtracted from another to make the raw data plots so that is why there are negative spikes.
 And if you zoom in you will see that the positive and negative spikes aren't exactly lined up.
 It is because the two beams are going over the source at slightly different times.

 How do I know if I have a good SNR for the OOF?
 Ask yourself, do you see peaks?
 If yes, you have high SNR.
 If you just see noise, you don't have high SNR.
+Typically the SNR will be highest in the OOF scan that is closest to in focus (look at what the focus solution is, the LFCy, and whichever delta focus column is closest to the focus value).

 .. admonition:: Tip for determining if you have enough SNR for OOFing.